-This lifesaving response was only meant for a short duration, the time interval of the threat and a little extra for cooling down, and not for sustained problems like relationship issues or job threats.
+This lifesaving response was only meant to last for a short duration, the time interval of the threat and a little extra for cooling down, and not for sustained problems like relationship issues or job threats.
 Modern lifestyles and daily stressors can lead to a prolonged arousal, which can have harmful consequences for our body including ailments like depression, anxiety, diabetes, blood pressure.

 Common Life Stressors